Setting up your homepage with Atlantic

 Have something you want customers to know that doesn't fit nicely into another section type?
 Use Rich text to display a heading and content (including links and text styles) on your home page.

 Use the Show border and Show border between features to customize the look of your section, then add the content using the Heading and Caption fields below.

 Note that you can either add content manually or import it from a page by selecting Page after Add content.

 You can feature a video on your homepage that plays in a full-screen modal when activated.
 To add a video, simply copy the Video URL and paste it into the theme editor.
 Then upload a Video screenshot (we recommend using a 1080×600px .jpg) to display when the video is not playing (optional).
 You can also opt to Show border or not.

 To integrate your Instagram account, you will need to locate and input your Instagram Access Token.
 Follow the help link (or click here) to learn how to generate a token.
 Copy and paste your token back into the Access token field in the theme editor.

 On this page, you can also customize the Heading and toggle Show border on or off.

-The Twitter section displays your store's most recent tweet.
+The Twitter feed section displays your store's most recent tweet.